Data Binding in Dropdown List

 }

-The OData v4 Adaptor provides the ability to consume and manipulate data from OData v4 services.
-The following sample displays the first six customer details from Customers table of the Northwind Data Service.
+The OData v4 Adaptor enables consumption and manipulation of OData v4 services.
+The following sample displays the first six customer records from the Customers table of the Northwind data service.

 @using Syncfusion.Blazor.DropDowns